graim/GraimLabWebsite/index.md

 ---

 # Graim's Genomics
-The Graim lab develops computational tools that integrate large-scale genomic data to identify mechanisms driving human disease, with an emphasis on cancer.
+The Graim lab develops computational tools that integrate large-scale genomic data to identify mechanisms driving human disease.
-Our models probe complex biological data to answer scientific questions arising from basic science and translational research.
-We develop strategies for studying disease initiation and progression, patient-specific therapeutic response, and hidden molecular subtypes that are often disguised by noisy data and low sampling rates.
+We develop strategies for studying molecular processes that are often disguised by noisy data and low sampling rates.
-We leverage data from many species with molecularly similar tumors, such as dogs and mice, which provides a unique opportunity to interrogate evolutionary factors underpinning tumor development.
 Our research facilitates learning the biological basis of these deadly diseases and, ultimately, deduces novel treatments and identifies early-stage risk factors to allow for early treatment of invasive human diseases.

 {:.center}